adrimus/adrimus.github.io/content/projects/homelab.md

 title: 'My Homelab: Proxmox & Ansible Automation'
 ---

 I run a homelab environment to experiment with virtualization, automation, and IT infrastructure.
 My main hypervisor is **Proxmox VE**, which allows me to manage virtual machines and containers efficiently.
+I have been trying to improve my skills with Ansible and wanted to apply what I've learned in my homelab.
+This is also a good way to document things that I normally do when I create VMs like installing the QEMU agent and creating new users on them and it helps me to automate the process of creating new VMs and containers when I need them.

+## What I use my homelab for

+- **Learning**: I use my homelab to learn new technologies, test software, and practice skills.
+- **Docker**: I run Docker containers for various applications, DNS servers, Twingate connectors, and more.
+- **Windows Servers**: I have a few Windows Server VMs for testing with Active Directory, Group Policy, and other Windows features.
+I also use this to test [PowerShell Universal](https://powershelluniversal.com).

 ## Why Proxmox?